 - Examine the 3D model with the use of augmented and virtual reality devices to find and fix obvious flaws.

-- Create a rough, incomplete prototype using 3D printing to find potential engineering issues that are harder to detect using a computer-generated model.
+- Create a preliminary, incomplete prototype using 3D printing to find potential engineering issues that are harder to detect using a computer-generated model.

 - Create rough prototypes of smaller working parts of the complete final product, and of modular modifications.
 Gain a rough picture of how the final product might be put together, and what challenges a chosen route might present.

 - Engage in traditional R&D and engineering work to create a finished minimum viable product.

-Of course, in reality, stages will occur out-of-order, and tools and concepts from different stages will overlap or be left out completely.
-However, this gives a rough idea of how 3D printing could fit in with an established manufacturing business’ research and development process.
+Of course, in reality, stages will occur in a different order, and tools and concepts from different stages will overlap or be left out completely.
+However, this gives an idea of how 3D printing could fit in with an established manufacturing business’s research and development process.

 Already using 3D printing?
 Or a different prototyping technique?

 As we said, if you’re using 3D printing technology in any way (or prototyping products), that’s a good indicator that you’re carrying out work that counts as research and development according to HMRC.

 If you’re carrying out work that includes qualifying research and development expenditure, then you should be claiming R&D tax credits.
 These help you lower your corporation tax liability or even receive a cash payment.

 ForrestBrown has one of the largest teams of chartered tax advisers specialising in R&D tax credits in the UK.
 And they are complemented by chartered accountants, former-HMRC R&D unit tax inspectors and sector specialists.
 It’s a winning formula for you that optimises your R&D tax credit claim.

 We take the time to visit your business and understand your processes to maximise the value you can receive from their R&D tax credits.
 Get in touch for a chat and we’ll see if we’re a good fit with your business.